Updated at the 2016 AGM.

 That at the beginning of each year a special County Board meeting be held to determine the structures of all Club Competitions and Gradings for same.

-• That the A & B Senior Finals be played on the same day.
+• That the Junior and Senior Finals be played on the same day.

 That no Adult Championship Finals be played mid-week.

 • All semi-finals to be played at neutral venues.